 - Cranberries - choose fresh cranberries, either in a bag or loose.

-- Water - any type of water will do.
+- Water - any water will do.
 You could also use orange juice if you want to add a whole new layer of flavor.

-- Corn Syrup - this helps to make sure that the sugar syrup does not crystalize.
+- Corn Syrup - this helps ensure that the sugar syrup does not crystalize.